AjayThorve/Spatial-Analytics-Viz/Data Processing/README.md

 The data us-streets(nodes and edges), can be manually downloaded from [here](https://drive.google.com/file/d/1FiKczglJaLmLjYNCjuTVd11JxpglKA63/view?usp=sharing) (Nvidia email access required).

-Steps to reproduce data loading
+Steps to reproduce dataset generation:

-> Warning: Download each state individually and processing it in memory could take a lot of hours.
+> Warning: Downloading each state individually and processing it in memory could take a lot of hours.
 We do however save each state individually, so if the script terminates for some reason, rerunning it would continue data loading for only the remaining steps.

 ```bash
 # multiple instances of the script can also be run together, for parallel processing